Homelessness in Our Community

 Site-based PSH programs operate with the expectation of maintaining positive profile and relationships within the local neighborhood.
 Involvement and engagement of neighbors and local organizations can be a positive way for a PSH program to improve community integration and the network of relationships and supports available for participants.

-PSH eligible service participants supported through a scattered-site model will be provided ICM in alignment with the housing first philosophy with a focus on increased frequency of visits to support housing stability.
+PSH eligible service participants supported through a scattered-site model will be provided ICM in alignment with the housing with supports philosophy with a focus on increased frequency of visits to support housing stability.

-The CBO/CE provides on-going financial assistance in the form of rent supplements to eligible individuals and families that have graduated from housing first programs.
+The CBO/CE provides on-going financial assistance in the form of rent supplements to eligible individuals and families that have graduated from a housing with supports program(s).
 Subsidy rates are aligned with local Housing Management Body rates.

 Roots Youth Shelter – McMan Youth, Family and Community Services Association is a four-bed youth shelter that provides emergency shelter and supports for up to four youth aged 12-17.
 Community-based youth who are homeless or at imminent risk and CFS involved youth can access the beds.
 Focusing on prevention and early intervention, the primary goal is to reduce the number of nights a youth stays by providing mediation and conflict resolution in order to reunify the youth with their families as quickly as possible.

-The Miywasin Friendship Centre Counseling Program provides individual and family counselling program for Aboriginal individuals at risk of homelessness.
-The Cultural Addictions Counselor is responsible for the development and implementation of the Miywasin Addictions Counseling Program for Aboriginal clients with addiction issues.
-The program will focus on Aboriginal culture, traditions and practices as a pathway to healing.
+The Miywasin Friendship Centre Counseling Program provides individual and family counselling program for Indigenous individuals at risk of homelessness.
+The Cultural Connections Coordinator is responsible for the development and implementation of Miywasin Addictions Programs for Indigenous clients who use substances.
+The focus of this position is to provide Indigenous ways of healing and helping through access to culture as well as Indigenous Elders and/or Knowledge Keepers.
+The program will focus on Indigenous culture, traditions and practices as a pathway to healing.

-The Miywasin Friendship Centre Counseling Program provides individual and family counselling program for Aboriginal individuals at risk of homelessness.
-Under the direction of the Miywasin Cultural Addictions Counselor, the Crisis Support Worker is responsible for providing supports to individuals who are homeless, at risk of becoming homeless or requiring reintegration into the community.
+The Miywasin Friendship Centre Counseling Program provides individual and family counselling program for Indigenous individuals at risk of homelessness.
+The Housing Stabilization Coordinator is responsible for the one-on-one stabilization support for Indigenous clients at risk of homelessness.

 The Medicine Hat Public Library (MHPL) provides the development and implementation of Social Services at Medicine Hat Public Library as part of the response for marginalized and vulnerable populations in Medicine Hat.
 This program provides a safe and supportive environment at the MHPL for all users accessing services.
 The social worker will assess need and coordinate accompanying services to address the needs of individuals in community as it relates to navigating the social service system.
 The casual cash employment program will provide participants with a sense of belonging, learning and educational opportunities and job experience skills.